Updated and expanded January 2015

 Scholastic helps students understand American slavery and the Underground Railroad with a multi-faceted, highly interactive resource.
 Through audio and images, slaves held at plantations and traveling north speak for themselves.
 Accompanying the selected slave narratives are primary resources, mostly photographs plus several documents.
 Students can also zero in on Harriet Tubman along with Underground Railroad volunteers and abolitionists.
 Activities include writing letters in code.

 Scholastic debunks a long list of generally accepted myths about the Underground Railroad.
 The site also includes a detailed teacher’s guide.
 Nearby is Black History Month: Everything You Need which includes a page of suggestions for observing Martin Luther King Day.

 The Library of Congress has assembled a page for teachers featuring images related to African Americans’ experiences and civil rights, arranged in periods from the 1700’s to 1996.
 Following the long list of image links are resources drawn from the LOC’s American Memory Collection.
 To access ready-made lesson plans rather than multitudinous resources, visit this LOC selection.
 Several lessons are suited for 6-8 graders.
 And visit the LOC’s page collecting resources across federal agencies.

 The US Census: Focus on the 21st Century

 For a look at African Americans in the 21st century, students can visit the US Census Bureau’s 2011 report on how people of African descent reported their race in the 2010 Census.
 Geographical locations are included.
 The report offers opportunities to study graphs and maps.
-A snapshot of African American culture can be found in the Census “Facts for Features” report prepared for Black History Month in 2012.
-The 2013 version of this “Facts to Features” report is scheduled for release January 24.
+A snapshot of African American culture can be found in the Census “Facts for Features” report prepared for Black History Month in 2013.
+The 2014 version of this “Facts to Features” report is scheduled for release in late January.

 The Smithsonian: Civil rights and American art